ontio/cross-chain/btc/cross-chain_transaction_construction_tool_user_manual.md

 ### Generate Multi-Signature Redeem Script

-Fill in the network type, the public keys of all the collborators (seprated using commas), and the no. of signatures required for authentication.
+Fill in the network type, the public keys of all the collaborators (separated using commas), and the no. of signatures required for authentication.
 Click on the **fetch** button to get the redeem script.
-The variosu types of multi-signature addresses are all generated using the redeem script.
+The various types of multi-signature addresses are all generated using the redeem script.
 It is recommended that you use `P2WSH` addresses in order to minimize transaction fees.

 <div align=center><img width="600" height="450" src="./pic/redeem.png"/></div>

 ## Command Line Execution

 The **btctool** can work in test net and simulated network environments.
 If you're using the test net environment that is provided by the cross chain ecosystem, select test net.
-And if you're using a local provaet network, select the simulated network.
+And if you're using a local private network, select the simulated network.

 ### 1. Test Net